MED0001176356 This website contains imagery which is only suitable for audiences 18+.

 • Death

-Following your post-surgery aftercare instructions as advised by Dr Broadhurst will help to minimise the potential for these risks or complications to occur.
-However, breast implant complications may happen months or years after your augmentation.
-Regular check-ups with your surgeon will be required to continue to monitor your breasts and the implants.
+Following the post-surgery aftercare instructions, as advised by Dr Broadhurst, will help minimise these risks or complications.
+However, breast implant complications may happen months or years after the augmentation.
+Regular check-ups with your surgeon will be required to continue monitoring your breasts and the implants.

 Breast Implant Complications

-There are known complications with breast implants that may require implant removal, and it is vital that patients are aware of these symptoms.
+There are known complications with breast implants that may require implant removal, and patients must be aware of these symptoms.
 The following complications may occur:

 Capsular Contracture